trinodb/trino/presto-docs/src/main/sphinx/optimizer/cost-based-optimizations.rst

 ---------------------------

 Presto uses a hash based join algorithm.
-That implies that for each join operator a hash table must be created from one join input (called build side).
+That implies that for each join operator a hash table must be created from one join input, called build side.
-The other input (probe side) is then iterated and for each row the hash table is queried to find matching rows.
+The other input, called probe side, is then iterated, and for each row the hash table is queried to find matching rows.

 There are two types of join distributions: